My Times Today.

 With election campaigning in full swing, candidates are reaching out to voters and trying to woo them in any way possible.
 In such a scenario, a man in Jhunjhunu in Rajasthan has placed a board at his shop telling candidates that he is ready to give his vote to any candidate but on one condition – they should get his sons married.

 Nandlal Chowdhary in Haridas market in Jhunjunu has hung a banner in his small tea stall saying whoever gets his son married can have his vote.
 He said that he has not been able to search for a bride for his sons.

 Due to a massively skewed sex ratio in the state, marriage of boys has become a huge problem for the people.
 Nandlal said that due to female foeticide, there are hardly any girls in the state and hence many boys are unable to get married.

-According to the figures released by the Census 2011, Rajasthan has 883 girls between the ages of 0 to 6 for every 1,000 boys in the same age group.
+According to the figures released the Census 2011, Rajasthan has 883 girls between the ages of 0 to 6 for every 1,000 boys in the same age group.
 The child sex ratio in 2001 was 909.
-However, government records suggested that by December 2017, the ratio among newborns had improved to 955 girls per 1,000 boys.
+However, government records suggested that December 2017, the ratio among newborns had improved to 955 girls per 1,000 boys.